syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/ToolbarCustomization.md

 documentation : ug
 ---

-# ToolbarCustomization
+# Toolbar customization

-You can customize color palette, toolbar visibility and appearance of each toolbar item.
+You can customize the color palette, visibility, and appearance of each toolbar item.

 ## Customize toolbar items

-SfImageEditor control provides support to customize and configure the appearance of toolbar menu.
-You can customize image editor toolbar by adding respective FooterToolbarItem and HeaderToolbarItem
+The image editor control provides support to customize and configure the appearance of toolbar menu.
+You can customize the toolbar by adding respective FooterToolbarItem and HeaderToolbarItem.

-### ToolbarItem
+### Toolbar item

-You can customize each toolbar item with the help of `Text` and `Icon` properties.
+You can customize each toolbar item using the `Text` and `Icon` properties.

 ### Name

- You can get or set the name of individual built-in and dynamically added toolbar item with the help of `Name` property.
+You can get or set the names of built-in toolbar and dynamically added toolbar items using the `Name` property.

 {% highlight C# %}